 Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, has performed an evaluation of the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of the end of the period covered by this annual report, as required by Rule 13a-15(b) under the Exchange Act.
-Based upon that evaluation, our management has concluded that, as of December 31, 2022 and December 31, 2023, our disclosure controls and procedures were effective in ensuring that the information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms, and that the information required to be disclosed by us in the reports that we file or submit under the Exchange Act is accumulated and communicated to our management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure.
+Based upon that evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that, as of December 31, 2024, we did not maintain effective disclosure controls and procedures as of December 31, 2024 due to the material weaknesses and significant deficiencies identified in our internal control over financial reporting."
+We have taken action to and will continue to undertake remedial steps to address such material weaknesses and significant deficiencies as set forth below under "Internal Control over Financial Control over Financial Reporting."